ruifgsantos/spring-web-app/README.md

 In order to run the application, you must execute the following commands.
 Make sure to have Java installed in your computer.

-Firstly, we will build an executable Java Jar file with all aplication files inside:
+Firstly, we will build an executable Java Jar file with all aplication files inside and dependencies:

 ```
-./mvnw clean package
+./mvnw clean install package
 ```

 By doing this, we are creating the Jar file under the project directory target/ (this directory did not exist prior the execution of the command).